Your gift is 100% tax deductible.

 Duct ectasia does not increase your risk for breast cancer.

-Duct ectasia that is causing symptoms sometimes gets better without treatment.
+Duct ectasia that causes symptoms sometimes gets better without treatment.
 Warm compresses and antibiotics may be used in some cases.
-If the symptoms don't go away, the abnormal duct might need to be surgically removed.
+If the symptoms don't go away, the abnormal duct might need to be removed with surgery.

 Collins LC, Schnitt SJ.
 Chapter 9: Pathology of benign breast disorders.
 In: Harris JR, Lippman ME, Morrow M, Osborne CK, eds.
 Diseases of the Breast.
 5th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2014.